Revitalizing Multivariate Time Series Forecasting: Learnable Decomposition with Inter-Series Dependencies and Intra-Series Variations Modeling: Abstract

 \section{Abstract}

 Predicting multivariate time series is crucial, demanding precise modeling of intricate patterns, including inter-series dependencies and intra-series variations.
 Distinctive trend characteristics in each time series pose challenges, and existing methods, relying on basic moving average kernels, may struggle with the non-linear structure and complex trends in real-world data.
 Given that, we introduce a learnable decomposition strategy to capture dynamic trend information more reasonably.
 Additionally, we propose a dual attention module tailored to capture inter-series dependencies and intra-series variations simultaneously for better time series forecasting, which is implemented by channel-wise self-attention and autoregressive self-attention.
 To evaluate the effectiveness of our method, we conducted experiments across eight open-source datasets and compared it with the state-of-the-art methods.
 Through the comparison results, our \textbf{Leddam} (\textbf{LE}arnable \textbf{D}ecomposition and \textbf{D}ual \textbf{A}ttention \textbf{M}odule) not only demonstrates significant advancements in predictive performance but also the proposed decomposition strategy can be plugged into other methods with a large performance-boosting, from 11.87\% to 48.56\% MSE error degradation.
+Code is available at this link: \href{https://github.com/Levi-Ackman/Leddam}{https://github.com/Levi-Ackman/Leddam}.